 CTR: CTR is short for Click Through Rate.

-How do we calculate CTR?
+How do you calculate CTR?

 eCPM helps compare media with different pricing methods by converting everything to a common metric.
-This can be helpful when we have a mix of ad buys denominated in cost per impression, cost per click, cost per lead, cost per action, fixed-price sponsorship, or other pricing methods.
+This can be helpful when you have a mix of ad buys denominated in cost per impression, cost per click, cost per lead, cost per action, fixed-price sponsorship, or other pricing methods.
 Sometimes, eCPM is used to refer to revenue per thousand impressions on the publisher’s side.

 eCPM = —————– * 1,000